davymaish/django-SecuriTree/docs/new application installaton.md

 9. Set up a database¶

-    This application has been tested in mysql and postgesql databases.
-Once you have choose your favourite database, consult the database installation information at docs folder.
+    This application has been tested in both MYSQL and POSTGRESQL databases.
 Individual installation guide for each database can be found on docs/database.md folder.
 If you have your favourite database installed and configured continue to step 4.

 10. Make migration Database